classoutfit/Navigation/README.md

 Navigation
 ==========

-A plugin to help render navigation elements consistently.
+A simple plugin to help render navigation elements consistently.